AI

 What I Don't Use AI For: No AI-Generated Content Presented as Human Writing

-I've written two longform articles on generative AI:
+I've written several longform articles on generative AI:

 During my research, I found the following statistic: